Simeon Name Meaning: Discover the Origin and Significance of the Name

 • In terms of astrology, the name Simeon is associated with the sign of Leo.
 Leos are known for their confidence, leadership skills, and creativity.

-See also Finley Name Meaning: Origins and Significance
+See also Luciano Name Meaning: Origin, Popularity, and Famous Namesakes

 Overall, the name Simeon is a powerful and meaningful name with a rich history and strong associations.
 It is a popular choice for parents looking for a name that is both traditional and unique.